-Stage 2A is not expected to generate materials with offensive odours.
-If unknown unexpected materials with offensive odours are encountered during these works, the Unexpected Finds Protocol developed for the Stage 2A Spoil Management Plan will be implemented and the materials assessed accordingly.
+Stage 2A and Stage 2B works are not expected to generate materials with offensive odours.
+If unknown unexpected materials with offensive odours are encountered during these works, the Unexpected Finds Protocol developed for the Stage 2A and Stage 2B SMP will be implemented, and the materials assessed accordingly.